 Commonwealth Australian Industry Participation (CAIP) policy

-- Government entities that fund the projects are responsible for applying this policy.
+Commonwealth entities that fund projects through procurements, grants, investments and payments of $20 million or more are responsible for applying this policy.

 Full, fair and reasonable opportunity